How to Waterproof a Plywood Deck

 Seal the wood with stain and sealer.

-Stain and sealer will give your deck a beautiful and durable finish that will protect the wood from the elements.
+Stain and sealer will give your Dayton deck builders a beautiful and durable finish that will protect the wood from the elements.
 One of the best things about protecting your deck is that it requires very little upkeep and can last for many years.
 You can use a solid color stain or a stain that has a bit of a sparkle to it.
 If you plan on having kids or pets around your deck, we highly recommend using a stain that has a bit of sealer in it.
 The sealer will protect the wood from moisture and prevent it from getting too hot in the sun.
 Remember, the sun’s UV rays can damage your deck, even if it’s covered in shade!

 Apply a liquid rubber membrane to the wood.